 3.2.4 Mitigation Measures and Design Considerations

-A GMMP will be prepared to monitor groundwater thresholds for off-site well interference and groundwater-dependent habitat.
+Actual conditions during groundwater extraction for the Project may vary from the above analysis, so a Groundwater Monitoring and Mitigation Plan (GMMP) will be prepared to ensure that pumping does not significantly impact existing well users and groundwater dependent habitat.
+The GMMP will provide for monitoring the duration and rate of Project pumping to document the total volume of groundwater extracted.
+The GMMP will also provide for monitoring groundwater levels from Project pumping and monitoring wells.

 3.2.5 Conclusions

 The analysis above indicates that the potential for Project groundwater extraction from Wells #2 and #3 to impact off-site wells or nearby groundwater-dependent habitat is anticipated to be less-than-significant.
 For safe measure, groundwater-level monitoring would be performed in several wells to record groundwater levels during groundwater extraction.
 A GMMP detailing groundwater thresholds for off-site well interference and groundwater-dependent habitat will be prepared.
-Annual review of groundwater-level data would be conducted by a Certified Geologist or Hydrogeologist registered in the State of California to evaluate long-term impacts.
+Annual review of groundwater-level data would be conducted by a Professional Geologist or Certified Hydrogeologist registered in the State of California to evaluate long-term impacts.

 4 Water Quality Impact Analysis